Usefulness of adaptive strategies in asymptotic quantum channel discrimination

-We often denote quantum channels, by slight abuse of notation, as $\mathcal{M} : A \rightarrow B$.
-The ideal, or identity, channel on $A$ is denoted $\id_A$.
+We often denote quantum channels, by slight abuse of notation, as $\mathcal{M} : A \rightarrow B$. \fs{The input and output systems of quantum channels can include quantum and classical information; if both input and output systems are quantum, the channel is referred to as quantum-quantum channel (qq-channel).
+Similarly, one can identify classical-quantum channels (cq-channels) and quantum-classical channels (qc-channels).} The ideal, or identity, channel on $A$ is denoted $\id_A$.
 Note furthermore that a state $\rho^A$ on a system $A$ can be viewed as a quantum channel $\rho: 1 \rightarrow A$, where $1$ denotes the canonical one-dimensional Hilbert space, isomorphic to the complex numbers $\mathbb{C}$, which interprets a state operationally consistently as a state preparation procedure.

 The most general operationally justified strategy to distinguish two channels $\mathcal{M},\overline{\mathcal{M}}:A\rightarrow B$ is to prepare a state $\rho^{RA}$, apply the unknown channel to $A$ (and the identity channel $\id_R$ to $R$), and then apply a binary measurement POVM $(T,I-T)$ on $BR$, so that